When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Priming the wall.
 Primer concrete wall.Allowing Primer to Dry: The Key to a Successful Paint Job

-Will Streaks go Away When Paint Dries?
+Will Streaks Go Away When Paint Dries?

-Why is my Second Coat of Paint Bubbling?
+Why Is My Second Coat of Paint Bubbling?

-What do I do if I Paint the Second Coat too Soon?
+What Do I Do if I Paint the Second Coat Too Soon?

-What Happens if You Sleep in a Freshly Painted Room?
+Is It Safe to Sleep in a Freshly Painted Room?

 Quick Tip